WisTex/Raconteur/FEDERATION.md

 Comments

 Zap provides permission control and moderation of comments.
 By default comments are only accepted from existing connections.
 This can be changed by the individual.
 Other sites MAY use zot:commentPolicy (string) as a guide if they do not wish to provide comment abilities where it is known in advance they will be rejected.
 A Reject/Note activity will be sent if the comment is not permitted.
 There is currently no response for moderated content, but will likely also be represented by Reject/Note.

+'commentPolicy' can be any of

+'authenticated' - matches the typical ActivityPub permissions 'contacts' - matches approved followers
+'any connections' - matches followers regardless of approval 'site: foobar.com' - matches any actor or clone instance from 'foobar.com' 'network: red' - matches any actor from the 'red' network 'public' - matches anybody at all, may require moderation if the network isn't known 'self' - matches the activity author only 'until=2001-01-01T00:00Z' - comments are closed after the date given.
+This can be supplied on its own or appended to any other commentPolicy string by preceding with a space; for example 'contacts until=2001-01-01T00:00Z'.

 Private Media